6 Common Trunk Won’t Close/Open Problems

 How does the trunk locking mechanism work?

 A car trunk locking mechanism consists of a latch, a striker mechanism, a mechanical release mechanism, and an electric release mechanism.
-When the trunk is shut closed, the striker is locked by the latch; this causes the trunk door to be locked.
+When the trunk is shut closed, the latch locks the striker, locking the trunk door.

 A mechanism pulls a release lever from the driver’s side or the trunk handle to open the trunk.
 Some vehicles are equipped with an electric release button.
 However, instead of a release lever, the latch is released by a solenoid.